kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 **Explanation:**

-  * With PyFITS we open the fits file on disk and read its header
+  * With PyFITS we open the FITS file on disk and read its header
   * We created a :class:`wcs.Projection` object for this header to get a list with allowed spectral translations (attribute *altspec*).
 We need this list before we create the graticules
-  * A Matplotlib Figure- and Axes instance are made
+  * Matplotlib Figure- and Axes instances are made
-  * The native FREQ axis (label in red) differs from the FREQ axis in the next plot, because a legacy header was found and its freqencies were transformed to a barycentric/heliocentric system.
+  * The native FREQ axis (top figure) differs from the FREQ axis in the next plot, because a legacy header was found and its freqencies were transformed to a barycentric/heliocentric system.